c4tom/DreamDevBox/docs/configuration-files/apache-conf.rst

 .. important::
-   You could actually also create virtual hosts here, but it is recommended to use the Devilbox Auto-vhost generation feature.
+   You could actually also create virtual hosts here, but it is recommended to use the DreamDevBox Auto-vhost generation feature.
 If you want to custimize your current virtual hosts have a look at:

    * vhost-gen: :ref:`vhost_gen_virtual_host_templates`